Lubinl/VBA_Challenge/README.md

 ## File Description

-File iniitally consisted of the 3 worksheets, with the following table, prior to further manipulation of data:
+File iniitally consisted of the 3 worksheets, with the following table, prior to manipulation of data:

 -Ticker
 -Date